 - If any units are not inheriting the desired values, you can manually change them as normal.

 Alternately, you can Right-Click the unit and select Inherit from Parent to force it to inherit from the core version.

 - Your units should now have all the changes you set them to inherit from the core.

 Troubleshooting Mass Propagation

-- If a value is listed in BOLD, that means the is currently being overridden from somewhere else and not the core unit.
-In thie case, any changes to the core unit will not propagate to the desired unit.
+- If a value is listed in BOLD, that means the unit is currently being overridden from somewhere else and not the core unit.
+In this case, any changes to the core unit will not propagate to the desired unit.

 - Make sure you clone the Core unit AFTER you clone all the other units you wish to change.

-- Make sure your mod name in the first thing in the parent_pbg list.
+- Make sure your mod name appears first in the parent_pbg list.